ChilliCream/hotchocolate-docs/docs/middleware.md

 Directives can be used to annotate nearly everything in your schema or query.
 The annotation can than be used in a field middleware to change the way something is executed and so on.

-In order to make directives even more powerfull we added the ability to define a directive middleware which is executed whenever a directive is annotated to an object definition, field definition or field selection.
+In order to make directives even more powerful we added the ability to define a directive middleware which is executed whenever a directive is annotated to an object definition, field definition or field selection.

 So, first lets have a look at how to define a directive middleware.

-Lets say we want to have a directive that allways converts the result of annotated fields to an upper string.
+Let's say we want to have a directive that always converts the result of annotated fields to an upper string.

 ```csharp
 public class UpperDirectiveType